hyperledger/indy-besu/indy-besu/smart_contracts/README.md

 1. Prepare the [input file](scripts/genesis/config.ts) with the initial state of each contract.

-3. Compile runtime contracts byte code:
+2. Compile contracts:
    ```
    yarn solc-compile
    ```

-* `compiled-contracts` folder with binary files will be generated as the result of the execution.
+* `artifacts` and `compiled-contracts` folders with compiled contracts will be generated as the result of the execution.

-2. Execute script generating the contracts content for the network genesis file:
+3. Execute script generating the contracts content for the network genesis file:
    > yarn genesis/generate

 * `ContractsGenesis.json` file will be generated as the result

-3. Put the whole block into the `alloc` section of the network genesis file.
+4. Put the whole block into the `alloc` section of the network genesis file.

-4. Set address of `ValidatorControl` contract into `validatorcontractaddress` field of the `qbft` section of the genesis file.
+5. **If you changed the default address of `ValidatorControl` contract**: Set address of `ValidatorControl` contract into `validatorcontractaddress` field of the `qbft` section of the genesis file.

-5. Set address of `AccountControl` contract into `permissions-accounts-contract-address` field of the `config.toml` file.
+6. **If you changed the default address of `AccountControl` contract**: Set address of `AccountControl` contract into `permissions-accounts-contract-address` field of the `config.toml` file.